 Another party could be benefiting from your brand and reputation by using a sign as a trade mark that is substantially identical or deceptively similar to your trade mark.
 Trade mark enforcement against parties infringing your own registered mark can be addressed either in or out of the courts.
 In order to establish legal action against a potential infringer, you will need to prove the validity of your IP rights by providing evidence of the following:

-1. Your trade mark is registered and in force.
+1. That your trade mark is registered and in force.
 Intellectual property rights have expiry dates and in the case of trade marks, the registration needs to be kept up to date.
-Moreover, the trade mark should be actively used in trade.
+Moreover, the trade mark should be in activel use in trade.

-2. You are the owner of the trade mark.
+2. That you are the owner of the trade mark.

-3. Another party is actually infringing on your trade mark.
-This needs to be established because if proven groundless, the accuser in trade mark infringement cases can be ordered by the courts to pay for damages incurred by the accused party.
+3. That another party is infringing your trade mark rights.
+This must be established as if proven groundless, the plaintiff in a trade mark infringement cases can be ordered by the courts to pay the costs incurred by the accused party.

-4. The infringing party does not have authority to use your trade mark.
+4. That the infringing party does not have authority to use your trade mark.

 Subject to any agreement between the owner of a registered trade mark and an authorised user of the trade mark, the authorised user may bring an action for infringement of the trade mark: